Texture Memory-Augmented Deep Patch-Based Image Inpainting: Methodology

 Similar to the procedure in extracting coarse result patches, as shown in Fig.~\ref{fig:framework}(b), a $k_p\times k_p$ sliding window is adopted to extract valid texture patches from $\mathbf{I}_m$.
 We perform a dense sampling to keep sufficient texture patches in our memory pool.
 A reasonable choice of sliding window stride is $s_{pool}=k_p / 2$.
 Given the texture patches, we randomly select $\mathbb{N}_{pool}$ patches to construct the final texture pool $p_t \in \mathcal{T}$.
 As for irregular holes like~\cite{yu2018free}, $s_{pool}$ is set to $k_p / 4$ and we choose texture patches constaining the least masked regions as $p_t$ for further increasing the number of valid patches.
 In our implementation, $\mathbb{N}_{pool}$ is set to 100.
 For the patch size in the texture memory, we recommend a size of $k_p=32$.
 This setting gives a good balance between the final texture quality and the training cost.
 It is noteworthy that unlike previous methods~\cite{huang2016temporally} in computer graphics, we do not need to introduce complex distortions to the texture patches since these patches mainly serve as a condition for the following patch synthesis module (discussed in Section~\ref{sec:psmodule}).
 The module is capable of transferring the texture effectively onto the inpainted image.

-\textbf{Patch Retrieval.} The selected patches in the texture memory are retrieved to guide the process of patch synthesis.
-The retrieval module consists of two components to perform \emph{correspondence embedding} and \emph{sampling}, respectively.
+The selected patches in the texture memory are retrieved to guide the process of patch synthesis.
+The retrieval module consists of two components to perform \emph{correspondence embedding} and \emph{differentiable sampling}, respectively.